June (given name)

 June is a gender-neutral given name.
-It is a common female name and a less common male name in English-speaking countries.
-It comes from the name of the month, which is derived from Juno, the name of a Roman goddess.
-It is also a short form of the names Juniper, Junia, Junius and Junior.
+It is a common feminine name and a less common masculine name in English-speaking countries.
+It comes from the name of the month, which is derived from Juno, the name of a Roman goddess of youth and protection.
+Her name, derived from the Latin “Iūnō,” stems from the root word for “young” (Iuuen), signifying vital energy and fertility.
+She was revered the queen of the gods and the goddess of love and marriage.
+June is also a short form of the names Juniper, Junia, Junius and Junior.

-June is also an unrelated Basque feminine name meaning “place of the reeds”.
+June is also an unrelated Basque feminine name meaning "place of the reeds".

-June was a very popular girl's name and somewhat popular boy's name in the early to mid 20th century in the United States.
-As a girl's name, it reached a peak in 1925 as the 39th most popular name, but then gradually declined until it dropped off the top 1000 list of names in 1987.
-In recent years, it has started to make a comeback: in 2018 it ranked 241st.

-As a boy's name, June reached a peak in 1922 at 697th, but then also declined and left the top 1000 list in 1939.
+June was first used as a name in the United States during the 18th century.
+As a masculine name, it was most often either a hypocorism for Junius, a personal name derived from the Ancient Roman Junia gens, or from the name of the month.
+Women were also named after the month.
+It was a unisex name most commonly used for African American slaves and descendants of slaves in the Antebellum South during the 19th century.
+The name later came into use as a popular name for American girls, in part due to its similarity to other popular names such as Jane, Jean, and Joan.
+It increased in use for girls after 1910 and reached a peak in 1925 as the 39th most popular name.
+It then gradually declined until it dropped off the top 1000 list of names in 1987.
+In recent years, it has started to make a comeback: in 2024 it ranked 152.
+As a boy's name for American boys, June reached a peak in 1922 at 697th, but then also declined and left the top 1000 list in 1939.
+The name is also well-used for girls in Belgium, France, Netherlands, and the Basque Country in Spain during the 2020s.